ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

 {{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Node.js microservice or application.
 {: shortdesc}

 Version v0.4.0 has changes to the return value of `getCurrentValue` method.
-Hence, if you are already using a version lesser than v0.4.0, read the [migration guide](https://github.ibm.com/devx-app-services/appconfiguration-node-sdk/blob/development/docs/v0.3-v0.4.md) before you upgrade the SDK to latest.
+Hence, if you are already using a version lesser than v0.4.0, read the [migration guide](https://github.com/IBM/appconfiguration-node-sdk/blob/master/docs/v0.3-v0.4.md){: external} before you upgrade the SDK to latest.
 {: important}

 ## Integrating server SDK for Node